goldbergyoni/nodebestpractices/README.md

 ## ![✔] 8.4.
 Use .dockerignore to prevent leaking secrets

 **TL;DR**: Include a .dockerignore file that filters out common secret files and development artifacts.
 By doing so, you might prevent secrets from leaking into the image.
-As a bonus, the build time will significantly decrease.
+As a bonus the build time will significantly decrease.
 Also, ensure not to copy all files recursively rather explicitly choose what should be copied to Docker

 **Otherwise**: Common personal secret files like .env, .aws and .npmrc will be shared with anybody with access to the image (e.g. Docker repository)

 🔗 [**Read More: Use .dockerignore**](/sections/docker/lint-dockerfile.md)

 <br /><br /><br />